makgill/pc/_posts/2021-08-21-aphorisms.md

 <p>13.
 The great strength of Americans is that the mass of them are too plainly unintellectual to consider any truly stupid idea.

 <br>

+<p>14.
+Egalitarianism has never been about the common man.
+It has always been a conspiracy against the uncommon man with its only aim being to make him more common.</p>